 You need good lighting to produce the true colors of rotala rotundifolia.
-The plant can grow in medium light but inadequate light may cause this aquatic plant to lose its leaves.
+The plant can grow in medium light, but low light may cause this aquatic plant to lose its leaves.
 Provide enough light exposure at all times.

 Rotala rotundifolia originated from Southeast Asia.
 It thrives there as a weed in rice paddies and wet soils.
 The form and color of this species vary depending on its surrounding.

-Exposing it to low or medium light can cause a lanky, and yellow-green specimen.
+Exposing it to low or medium light can cause a lean, and yellow-green specimen.
 Place the plant under intense light and ensure it receives enough amount of micro-nutrients to achieve pink coloration.

 Aquascapers often use this versatile plant in Dutch style and Nature Aquarium style layouts.
 It can serve as a reddish accent or the focal point.

 Rotala rotundifolia looks good when you mix it with other low-growing plants.
 Place it in mid-ground or background position.

 The plant often turns back downwards when you let it grow to the surface of the aquarium, which results in an attractive cascade.

 This fast growing stem plant responds well to frequent and heavy pruning.